 - Twist to secure.

 Cut Pipe Cleaners for Center Part of Flower

 To make the middle piece of your daffodil, you will need a small piece of pipe cleaner.
 Use scissors to cut the orange pipe cleaner into a third of its length.

 Coil Center Part of Flower

 Have you ever made a clay coil pot before?
-If you have, you will be applying the same technique to the pipe cleaner now.
+If you have, you will be applying the same technique to the pipe cleaner.

 Attach Center to Flower

 Use a hot glue gun to secure the middle part to the flower base.
-Carefully add a dot of hot glue to the center (where the stem connects to the flower) and press the orange coil on.
+Carefully add a dot of hot glue to the center (where the stem connects to the flower), and secure the orange coil.

 Repeat Steps to Make a Bouquet

 Although one flower is nice, a bouquet will always look better.
 If you plan on displaying your flower in a pot, add some more to the bunch by repeating the previous steps.